SteeltoeOSS/Documentation/api/v4/management/info.md

 ## Custom Contributors

-If you wish to provide custom information for your application, create a class that implements the `IInfoContributor` interface and then add it to the service container.
+If you want to provide custom information for your application, create a class that implements the `IInfoContributor` interface and then add it to the service container.

 The following example contributor adds the local server time: